 Your doctor will check your progress closely while you are receiving epinephrine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur:Less common
+Check with your doctor or nurse immediately if any of the following side effects occur:Incidence not known

-- Blurred or decreased vision
+- Blurred vision or other changes in vision

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.